MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

     * Use **Append the existing organization data** to update attribute values for existing employees, to add new employees, or to add new attributes (columns).
 This is the default option.

-    * Use **Replace all existing organizational data with this file** to delete all _previous_ HR data uploads, so that the data in the _current_ upload becomes the only HR data that is present for your organization in Workplace Analytics.
+    * Use **Replace all existing organizational data with this file** to delete all _previous_ HR data uploads, so that the data in the _current_ upload becomes the only HR data that is present for your organization in the advanced insights app.
 Take note of the "Caution" message, which explains that this replace option permanently deletes all previously uploaded organizational data.

     After you have chosen to append or to replace data, select **Next** and go to [Field mapping](#field-mapping).

 ## Field mapping

-You need to map the fields (columns) for the source .csv file to the field names that Workplace Analytics recognizes.
+You need to map the fields (columns) for the source .csv file to the field names that the app recognizes.
 You map these in **Organizational data** > **Upload**.

 ![New upload field mapping](../images/wpa/setup/new-upload2.png)